mayurankv/Obsidian-Code-Styler/README.md

   - Moving the cursor next to a collapsed codeblock and typing can cause it to disappear
 - Reading Mode
   - Codeblocks flash when changed if editing side by side in editing mode
+  - Selecting codeblocks, copying and then pasting in reading mode includes line numbers and header titles
   - [Docstring syntax highlighting issue](https://github.com/mugiwara85/CodeblockCustomizer/issues/17)
 - PDF Exporting
   - Highlights appear slightly different